 “First, You Crack” by Diz Warner

-The other six short-list selections from the contest entries—in alphabetical order—were:
+The other five short-list selections from the contest entries—in alphabetical order—were:

 “Salvation Salvage” by Ann Calandro